juju/docs/src/en/clouds-k8s.md

 ```

 This will cause a Kubernetes namespace in the cluster to be created that will
 host all of the pods and other resources for that model.
+The namespace is the
+name of the Juju model.
+A Kubernetes Juju model also starts off with a storage
+pool called 'kubernetes'.
+You can see this with the `storage-pools` command.

 !!!
 Note:
-    We've reused the model name of 'k8s-model' elsewhere on this page.
-Replace
+    We reuse the model name of 'k8s-model' elsewhere on this page to designate,
-    it with your own model name.
+    in general, a Kubernetes model.

 ### Create persistent storage